-8 Inner Tracker (ITk) for Phase-II upgrade
+9 Inner Tracker (ITk) for Phase-II upgrade

-Figure 11: Left: Schematic layout of the ITk.
+Figure 16: Left: Schematic layout of the ITk.
 The barrel and endcap for the pixel and strip sub-systems are shown in red and blue respectively.
 The rings of the pixel endcap are shown as red vertical lines.
 Right: Exploded 3D drawing of one Outer End-cap.

-8.1 ITk outer-endcap construction
+9.1 ITk outer-endcap construction

 LNF is responsible of the construction of one outer endcap of the ITk Pixel detector.
-The pixel end-cap system is designed to supply a minimum of at least 9 hits from the end of the strip coverage in pseudorapidity to $|\eta| = 4$ .
+The pixel end-cap system is designed to supply a minimum of at least 9 hits from the end of the strip coverage in pseudorapidity to $|\eta| = 4$.
 The novel concept is the end-cap ring system, where layers of pixel rings extend the coverage in z and allow routing of the service separately along each ring layer.
 More information is in [1].
-A 3D model of one outer endcap is shown in Fig.11, right.
-Each layer of rings is supported by a 0.4mm carbon fiber cylinder "shell", along which services for the rings are routed.
-Each ring is constructed from two half-rings, each covering just over half of the $\phi$ coverage of the entire ring.
+A 3D model of one outer endcap is shown in Fig.16, right.
+Each layer of rings is supported by a 0.6mm carbon fiber cylinder "shell", along which services for the rings are routed.
+Each ring is constructed from two half-rings, each covering just over half of the φ coverage of the entire ring.
 The pixel services (cables, cooling pipes, data lines) are routed from their sources out to Pixel Patch-Panel 1 (PP1).
-LNF is responsible of the design, prototyping and construction of the PP1 mechanical structure, as well as the design of the cabling and piping inside the PP1 volume, see Figure 12.
-The services from the whole ITk system will be routed to the PP1.
-A prototype of the PP1 mechanical structure has been constructed under the LNF deisgn from an external company in 2020.
+LNF is responsible until Q3 of 2024 of the design, prototyping of PP1 mechanical structure, as well as the design of the cabling and piping inside the PP1 volume, see Figure 17.
+The prototype of the PP1 mechanical structure has been constructed under the LNF design from an external company in 2020.
 A large effort is currently on going to design the complex routing of the services and to manage the space to allow the welding of cooling pipes, as well as the integration procedure and testing of the PP1 at CERN.
-On the prototype PP1, work is on going to populate the PP1 volume with 3D printed pipes and with prototypes cables, to validate the design.
+An extensive activity is on going to populate the PP1 volume with 3D printed pipes and with prototypes cables, to validate the design.
 A crucial part of the PP1 design is the data cable feed-through.
-Full scale prototypes have been realized and have been filled with araldite glue.
+Full scale prototypes have been realized and tested.
+LNF has the responsibility to design and produce a heaters system on the external surface of the PP1, needed to prevent condensation when a cooling failure happens.
+The design of the heater system is mostly finalized.
+Prototypes have been purchased and successfully tested.
+For the ITk endcap assembly at LNF, the tools to hold the individual half-shells, allow the mating of half-shells pair and hold the fully assembled endcap have been produced, see Fig. 18 top.
+The part of the tool involving a rotational movement has been constructed by an external company using the LNF design, while the central part of the tool has been constructed in the LNF mechanic workshop and aligned to the requested precision in 2022.
+A platform for the mechanical assembly of the detector has been designed and produced and it's integrated in the clean room floor.
+Further tools are needed to move the endcap inside the clean room and for the transport of the endcap to CERN.
+Their design is on going.
+LNF contributed to the development and testing of the electrical bundles from the detector to the PP1 connectors.
+Prototypes have been purchased and tests to check electrical continuity during a thermal cycle have been successfully performed.

-Figure 12: Top Left: overview of the PP1.
+Figure 17: Top Left: overview of the PP1.
 Top Right: design of cabling and piping system inside the PP1 volume.
-Bottom: prototype at LNF
+Bottom: prototype at LNF prototypes have been placed.
+A system test activity is on-going to test